null Skip to main content

 MANUAL AND AUTOMATIC SWITCHOVER

-Manual switchover is enabled from the front panel or
+Manual switchover is enabled from the front panel or remote control of the online modem.

 OPERATION